lowRISC/lowrisc-site/content/docs/debug-v0.3/simulation.md

 The simulation waits for the Open SoC Debug software to connect.

-You may want to debug the system with a waveform (vcd), which you can get by adding the `+vcd` parameter.
+You may want to debug the system with a waveform (vcd), which you need to compile a debug simulator and add the `+vcd` parameters.

-    ${TOP}/vsim/DebugConfig-sim

-The vcd will only be logged while a debug tool is connected.
+    # compile a debug simulator
+    CONFIG=DebugConfig make -C $TOP/vsim sim-debug
+    # run simulation
+    $TOP/vsim/DebugConfig-sim-debug +vcd +vcd_name=sim.vcd

+The debugger allows you to load a program at run-time but you may want to pre-load a program using the `+load` parameter.

+    $TOP/vsim/DebugConfig-sim +load=prorgam

 ### Connect the debug daemon